Oil prices push higher as Fed stimulus supports

 NEW YORK Oil prices rose on Friday but settled below four-month highs hit in the session as concerns that high energy costs could threaten economic growth tempered hopes for stronger demand after the Federal Reserve launched its latest economic stimulus program.

-Equities also received a lift from the U.S. central bank's action, with U.S. stocks u p a fourth straight day a nd European shares jumping to a 14-month high.
+Equities also received a lift from the U.S. central bank's action, with U.S. stocks up a fourth straight day and European shares jumping to a 14-month high. .N .EU

 "The market is exhausted after rising so much, and the IEA (International Energy Agency) economist worrying about high oil prices probably helped pull prices back some," said Dan Flynn, analyst at Price Futures Group in Chicago.